bungeemonkee/TemplateVault/README.md

 Run using the input template file as the first
 argument:

-`$ VaultTemplate appsettings.local.json.tmpl --auth okta`
+`$ TemplateVault appsettings.local.json.tmpl --auth okta`

 The template file should end in the extension
 `.tmpl` or `.tpl`